georgzurbonsen/Beyond4P_Apps/IMF Example/Analyze GDP Growths.md

 ![IMF Table](images/IMF_Intermediate.jpg)

+Before starting with the pivot, let's convert years to 'IMF Y2019', 'IMF Y2020', etc. so the formulation is similar as for the worldbank done before, like 'WBK Y2019'.
+Also round the GDP growth numbers to steps of 0.1 so they look a bit nicer.

+The pivot from vertical to horizontal consists of just 2 Beyond4P statements:
+* Spread the GDP growth data across years horizontally.
+For every different year, a new column with the year will be added.
+As of now, the number of rows is still the same.
+* Consolidate the table to 1 row per country.
+During the consolidateion process, delete the columns 'year' and 'GDP growth' on the left, and sum up the values beyond the column 'GDP growth' which are the tabulated years.

 ```text
 // The years are still listed vertically.
 // Move them across columns by doing a simple pivot.
 Round the numbers for clarity